 - a.
-Gain an understanding of the criteria established by the county agency to determine benefits for an adult single custodial parent who refused to work because of inability to obtain childcare for a child who is under the age of six. - b.
-Select a sample of adult single custodial parents caring for a child who is under six years of age whose benefits have been reduced or terminated. - c.
+Gain an understanding of the criteria established by the county agency to determine benefits for an adult single custodial parent who refused to complete work activities because of an inability to obtain childcare for a child who is under the age of six. - b.
+Select a sample of employment services cases with adult single custodial parents caring for a child who is under six years of age whose benefits have been reduced or terminated. - c.
 Ascertain if the benefits were improperly reduced or terminated because of inability obtain childcare.